oscarbenjamin/scicomp/notes/settingup.md

 The above is how a quick terminal session on my computer looks where I run Python and type a few interactive commands.
-Note the conventions that will be used through these notes for a terminal session - I will assume that you understand these throughout these notes.
+Note the conventions that will be used through these notes for a terminal session - I will assume that you understand these throughout.
 The commands that I type in the terminal are on the lines that begin with a `$` symbol.
-This is the standard terminal prompt on unixy (non-Windows) systems telling me that the terminal expects a command line to be entered.
+This is the standard terminal prompt on Unixy (non-Windows) systems telling me that the terminal expects a command line to be entered.
 On Windows the prompt may look different but within the notes I will always use `$` to indicate a terminal prompt.

 The command I run here is simply `"python"` with no arguments.
 This invokes the Python interpreter in *interactive mode* so that after printing a startup